RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 6. You may receive a certificate warning during the sign-in process.
 Click **Yes** to create the connection and connect to your deployed VM.
 You should connect successfully.
 Close the Windows Server and Dashboard windows that pop up.
 You should see a Blue Windows background.
 You are now in your virtual machine.

-7. In both newly created virtual machines, connect via RDP and disable both the public and private firewall by opening the Start menu > Settings > Network and Internet > Locate Windows Firewall
+7. In **both** newly created virtual machines, connect via RDP and disable both the public and private firewall by opening the Start menu > Settings > Network and Internet > Locate Windows Firewall.

 8. Open up PowerShell on the virtual machine by clicking the **Start** button, and in Search type **PowerShell**, right click on **Windows PowerShell** to **Run as administrator**